Last Updated on 14/02/2024 by Dochlaggie. Post first published on September 9, 2023.

 So read on to learn more about what it means to own one of these special pups!

 Pomeranians are known for their small size.
 They’re boisterous, fluffy, and extremely alert.

-Often it is noted that they have the tendency to examine every sight and sound and would make sure to tell you what they think about it.
+Often, it is noted that they tend to examine every sight and sound and will tell you what they think about it.
 Needless to say, Pomeranians make great alarm dogs.

 However, like all dog breeds, there are lots of things to consider before deciding whether these commanding and animated creatures are right for you.

-The smaller variant we adore today was bred and advocated by Queen Victoria who loved her little Pomeranian “Windsor’s Marco” who tipped the scales at just 12lbs.
-After the Queen was seen with little Marco, dog breeders began to go gaga for toy-sized Pomeranians and during Victoria’s regime, the size of the breed was said to have gone somewhere near around half.
+The smaller variant we adore today was bred and advocated by Queen Victoria, who loved her little Pomeranian “Windsor’s Marco,” who tipped the scales at just 12lbs.
+After the Queen was seen with little Marco, dog breeders began to go gaga for toy-sized Pomeranians, and during Victoria’s regime, the breed’s size was said to have gone somewhere near half.

-If you’re contemplating buying yourself one, it would be in your best interest to read our blog and familiarize yourself with the things that concern Pomeranians in every aspect and take a quiz as we list down possible questions with their brief answers to ensure that your ownership would be perfectly suited.
+If you’re contemplating buying yourself one, it would be in your best interest to read our blog, familiarize yourself with the things that concern Pomeranians in every aspect, and take a quiz as we list down possible questions with their brief answers to ensure that your ownership would be perfectly suited.